davidedc/Fizzygum/docs/overview/filteredCommentsForReadableStandaloneDoc.md

-the following commands can be used to actually draw something:
+The following commands can be used to actually draw something: